 I’m scared to get the vaccine because of the potential side effects.
 What do we know?

 Side effects may feel like flu and may affect your ability to do daily activities, but they should go away in a few days.
-The vaccine will not make you sick as it does not contain a live COVID-19 virus and has been shown to be 95% effective against fighting COVID-19, a virus that has killed more than 400,000 people in the United States and almost 13,000 Arizonans in less than a year.
+The vaccine will not make you sick as it does not contain a live COVID-19 virus and has been shown to be 95% effective against fighting COVID-19, a virus that has killed almost 5 million worldwide, more than 700,000 in the United States and more than 20,000 Arizonans since the start of the pandemic.

 We are always close to you!